Last updated on September 24th, 2017 at 05:26 pm

 When you get a permit for Bhutan, it will only cover Thimpu & Paro.
 In case you want to go to Bumthang or any other distant destinations, you need a separate permit.

-You can take help of local tourist operators or do it yourself.
+You can take help of local tour operators or do it yourself.
 Kindly note, you will have to provide a pre-decided itinerary to acquire the permit.
-In our case, we had taken help of a local tourist operator and he got all the essential permits quickly.
+In our case, we had taken help of a local tour operator and he got all the essential permits quickly.

 Documents you need to carry

 To get your permit, you require either a Passport or Voter’s ID.
 Because of the friendly relations between India and Bhutan, you would not require Visa.
 In case you do not have a passport or Voter’s ID, please carry any other identity proof like driver’s license or Pan Card.
 You will have to visit the Indian immigration office and ask for the further procedure to acquire a permit.
 They will provide you the assistance required.